cits5501/cits5501.github.io/src/assessment.md

 The assessment for {{ siteinfo.unitcode }} consists of
-two short assessments (online quiz or written exercise), a project, and a final examination.
+several short assessments (online or take-home quiz or test), a project, and a final examination.